 Articles, case-notes and working papers

-- Mnemonic Constitutionalism in Hungary and Russia: Repercussions for the Rule of Law, Interdisciplinary Journal of Populism, 2020 (forthcoming).
+- Mnemonic Constitutionalism and Rule of Law in Hungary and Russia, Interdisciplinary Journal of Populism, 1, 1, 2020.
+16-29.

-- After the Celebration: Marriage Equality in EU Law post-Coman in Eight Questions and Some Further Thoughts (with Dimitry Kochenov), Maastricht Journal of European & Comparative Law, 2020 (forthcoming).
+- After the Celebration: Marriage Equality in EU Law post-Coman in Eight Questions and Some Further Thoughts (with Dimitry Kochenov), Maastricht Journal of European & Comparative Law, 27, 5, 2020.
+549-572.